 Williamson College of the Trades was founded by Isaiah Vansant Williamson, a Philadelphia merchant and philanthropist, who wanted to create opportunity for financially-disadvantaged young men to become respected members of society by providing them a free postsecondary education.

 The Williamson Fund is the college’s core fund-raising program promoting unrestricted giving (to be used where needed most), as well as restricted donations, to be used in the current fiscal year (July 1 through June 30).
 These funds make it possible for Williamson to operate within its budget in any given year.
 Annual gifts come in all sizes, but their chief characteristic is that they are made every year as college budgets are dependent on this income.
-Click here for more information.
+Make your gift today.

 Endowment Support is critical to Williamson.
 Current endowments are subject to fluctuations in the financial markets, and though they are managed with the utmost efficiency, they are not large enough to provide for every aspect of daily operations.
 A growing endowment is one of Williamson’s highest priorities.
 A substantial endowment ensures greater flexibility during fluctuations in the economy.
-Alumni and friends are encouraged to give to endowment only after their commitment to the Williamson Fund.
 Endowment support can be designated toward: Scholarships, Building Endowment, and Faculty Endowment.

 Capital Giving supports major projects and equipment purchases that provide much needed upgrades and improvements to campus infrastructure.
-Like endowment support, one should consider a capital gift only after they have met their Williamson Fund commitment.
-Some capital projects that are currently in need of this kind of support are: Energy Island Project, Dorm Renovations, and Technology.
+Some capital projects that are currently in need of support are: dormitory renovations; chapel expansion and renovation; and shop and classroom technology.

 To find out if your employer matches gifts, please use Williamson’s Matching Gifts Finder today!